shoeiico/namada-shielded-expedition/IBC-relayer_se_osmosis.md

 1. Deploy Namada fullnode on remote server which chain-id is 'shielded-expedition.88f17d1d14', IP: 213.136.71.166
 2. Deploy Osmosis fullnode on this server which chain-id is 'osmo-test-5', IP: 127.0.0.1
-3. Prepare Relayer accounts for Namada and Osmosis
+3. Prepare relayer accounts for Namada and Osmosis
 4. Prepare config.toml for Hermes
 5. Add relayer accounts to Hermes
 6. Create relayer channel